 The local health department will contact employees who test positive for COVID-19 to initiate tracing and provide instructions.
 Bradley will provide contact information, personnel and other resources as requested by the health department.

-If you were identified as someone who was within 6 feet of an infected person for 15 minutes or more over a 24-hour period, starting from two days before illness onset (for asymptomatic patients: two days prior to test specimen collection) until the time the patient is isolated, you’ll be notified by Health Services.
-Action will be needed.
+If you are identified as someone who was within 6 feet of an infected person for 15 minutes or more within a 24-hour period, starting two days before their illness onset (or two days prior to getting tested if they’re asymptomatic) until the time the patient is isolated, you’ll be notified and action will be needed.

-Students may be instructed to schedule a COVID-19 test through Health Services, in which case their insurance will be billed for this test.
+Students may be instructed to schedule a COVID-19 test through Health Services.
 Or they may be instructed to begin immediate self-quarantine without a test.

 Close contacts will be required to quarantine.
-Individuals who meet the criteria for close contacts may only be released from quarantine if they have no symptoms for a 14-day period.
-This quarantine is required even after receiving a negative test result.
+Individuals who meet the criteria for close contacts may only be released from quarantine if they have no symptoms for a 10-day period.
+This quarantine is required for those who aren’t fully vaccinated even after receiving a negative test result.

-If you have a connection with someone who tested positive and you’re NOT considered a close contact, you should monitor your health.
-Action in this case is NOT needed unless you begin to develop symptoms.
+If you have a connection with someone who tested positive and you’re not considered a close contact, no action is needed beyond monitoring your health unless you begin to develop symptoms.
 Risk of transmission is considered low.

-No communication received.
-Secondary contacts or brief contacts with a person diagnosed with COVID-19 are generally not at risk of infection.
+If you do not receive communication regarding contact, then no action is needed.
+Secondary contacts or brief contacts with a person diagnosed with COVID-19 aren’t generally at risk of infection.